 ROCD is also often linked to perfectionism.
 A distorted thought pattern most common to perfectionism is all-or-nothing (dichotomous) thinking.

 So if things are not exactly the way they ‘should’ be, they are wrong.
-There seems to be a belief among sufferers that one should feel a certain way (e.g., “One should always feel 100% connected to one’s partner”) or that there are certain factors or behaviors that will define a successful relationship (e.g., holding hands when in public, always feeling passionate about the partner).
+There seems to be a belief among sufferers of relationship obsessive compulsive disorder that one should feel a certain way (e.g., “One should always feel 100% connected to one’s partner”) or that there are certain factors or behaviors that will define a successful relationship (e.g., holding hands when in public, always feeling passionate about the partner).

 The desire to feel a certain way can create a lot of pressure.
 It can also cause sexual challenges in a relationship, as it is difficult (if not impossible) to perform under pressure.